-Sales Assistant #11 Limited Representative - Assistant Representative, Order Processing (Series #11): Licenses an individual to be a sales assistant.
-This person is only allowed to accept unsolicited customer orders and can take new account information (but cannot approve or open new accounts).
-Assistant representatives are prohibited from:
+Sales Assistant #11

+Limited Representative - Assistant Representative, Order Processing (Series #11): Licenses an individual to be a sales assistant.
+This person is only allowed to accept unsolicited customer orders and can take new account information (but cannot approve or open new accounts; cannot make recommendations and cannot perform suitability determinations).